M. J. Cleary

-Michael J. Cleary (September 23, 1877 – February 21, 1947) was a member of the Wisconsin State Assembly and President of the Northwestern Mutual Life Insurance Company.
+Michael James Cleary (September 23, 1877 – February 21, 1947) was an American lawyer, insurance executive, and Republican politician from Lafayette County, Wisconsin.
+He was the 9th Wisconsin Insurance Commissioner and served two terms in the Wisconsin State Assembly (1907 & 1909).
+Later he was president of the Northwestern Mutual Life Insurance Company.
+His name was often abbreviated as M. J. Cleary.

 Biography and career

-Cleary was born on September 23, 1877 in Blanchardville, Wisconsin or Moscow, Wisconsin.
+Cleary was born on September 23, 1877, in Blanchardville, Wisconsin or Moscow, Wisconsin.
 He attended the University of Wisconsin–Madison.

 Cleary was elected to the Assembly in 1906 and re-elected in 1908.
 He was a Republican.

 He was an attorney, and worked in insurance and banking in Blanchardville, Wisconsin.
 He also spent two years as the Chairman of the County Board of Lafayette County, Wisconsin.

 He served as Commissioner of Insurance from July 1, 1915 to April 10, 1919.
 During World War I, he organized a "far reaching and effective food conservation campaign" with a "corps of 125 insurance agents."

-He became president of the Northwestern Mutual Life Insurance Company in 1919.
+In 1919, he assumed the presidency of the Northwestern Mutual Life Insurance Company.
 He also served as a member of the Board of Regents of the University of Wisconsin and of the Board of Governors of Marquette University.

 He died in Milwaukee on February 21, 1947.

+Personal life and family

+M. J. Cleary married Bonnie B. Blanchard of Blanchardville—she was a granddaughter of Alvin Blanchard, who founded Blanchardville.
+They had at least three children.